Our Programs

 Emergency Assistance

-Emergency financial assistance is given based on the need for a month of rent, car issues, utility payment or other necessary payments needed that could cause eviction and a family to be homeless.
-We work closely with organizations such as Leaven Fox Cities, FISC and Goodwill who also give assistance to individuals within our community needing a helping hand.
+Emergency financial assistance is given based on the need for a month of rent, car issues, utility payment or other necessary payments needed that could cause eviction and result in a family experiencing homelessness.
+We work closely with organizations such as Leaven Fox Cities, Advocap, and Goodwill who also give assistance to individuals within our community needing a helping hand.

 Back to School Fair